WHP-TV

 WHP-TV (channel 21) is a television station licensed to Harrisburg, Pennsylvania, United States, serving the Susquehanna Valley region as an affiliate of CBS, MyNetworkTV, and The CW.
-Owned by the Sinclair Broadcast Group, the station maintains studios on North 6th Street in the Uptown section of Harrisburg, with the building bisected by the city line for Harrisburg and Susquehanna Township.
-Through a channel sharing agreement with Lancaster-licensed Univision affiliate WXBU (channel 15, owned by Sinclair partner company Howard Stirk Holdings), the two stations transmit using WHP-TV's spectrum from an antenna on a ridge north of Linglestown Road in Middle Paxton Township (it is co-located with WITF-TV and is distinguishable as the unlit red and white tower; WITF's tower is unpainted and flashes strobes at all times).
+It is owned by Sinclair Broadcast Group alongside Lancaster-licensed Univision affiliate WXBU (channel 15).
+The two stations share studios on North 6th Street in the Uptown section of Harrisburg, with the building bisected by the city line for Harrisburg and Susquehanna Township.
+Through a channel sharing agreement, the stations transmit using WHP-TV's spectrum from an antenna on a ridge north of Linglestown Road in Middle Paxton Township (it is co-located with WITF-TV and is distinguishable as the unlit red and white tower; WITF's tower is unpainted and flashes strobes at all times).

 History

 WHP-TV first signed on the air on July 4, 1953.
 It was owned by Commonwealth Communications, alongside WHP radio (580 AM and 97.3 FM, now WRVV).
 The station originally operated from studios located on Locust Street in Harrisburg.
 It has always been a primary CBS affiliate, though it also carried programming from the DuMont Television Network.
 The station lost DuMont when that network folded in 1956.

 WHP-TV moved from channel 55 to UHF channel 21 on July 1, 1961.
 In 1963, the Federal Communications Commission (FCC) collapsed south central Pennsylvania, previously split between the Harrisburg–York and Lancaster markets, into a single market.
 Soon afterward, WHP-TV began to share CBS programming with WLYH-TV (channel 15, now WXBU) in Lebanon and WSBA-TV (channel 43) in York as part of the Keystone Network.
 This arrangement was necessary in the days before cable television, since the newly created market was not only one of the largest east of the Mississippi, but was very mountainous.
 UHF signals have never traveled very far across large areas or in rugged terrain.
 Between them, the three stations had about 55 percent signal overlap.
 WHP-TV began airing separate local programming during off-network hours, while WLYH and WSBA-TV simulcast for virtually the entire broadcast day (though they aired separate newscasts).
 WLYH and WSBA-TV ran about three-quarters of the CBS schedule, compared to separately programmed and owned WHP.
 All three stations preempted moderate amounts of CBS programming, but any shows preempted by WLYH and WSBA-TV ran on WHP while shows preempted by WHP would run on WLYH and WSBA-TV.
 This allowed the market to view the entire CBS schedule in one form or another.
 In 1975, the station relocated from its original studio facility on Locust Street to its current location on North 6th Street.